 20. Waterproof Camera

 If your fly fisher isn’t into creating a bunch of videos, a GoPro is overkill.
 But a waterproof camera?
 Spot on.
-A good waterproof camera will let a fly fisher shoot video of a beautiful fish — including underwater release shots — as well take photos of the brilliant landscapes they visit.
+Today’s best waterproof cameras will let a fly fisher shoot video of a beautiful fish — including underwater release shots — as well take photos of the brilliant landscapes they visit.
 We can’t recommend waterproof cameras enough.
 They are rugged marvels of engineering that capture memories and let you share them, too.
 The Olympus TG-870 is our current favorite because it offers a sweet blend of easy-to-use features and an optical zoom lens.
 Snag the Olympus Tough Sports Holder for on-the-water access.
 Waterproof cameras make great fly fishing gifts for active fly fishers.

 21. Wading Staff